Stand with Ukraine. Fight for freedom and democracy

 Configure the field settings

-In the newly-opened window, there will be field settings.
-Click on the field to add or edit it.
+In the newly-opened window, there will be form fields settings.
+Click on the Checkbox field to edit it.

 NOTE